-It is important that we are aware of the ever-changing situation with respect to international economic and trade sanctions.
-EY monitors sanctions issued in multiple geographies and provides guidance to EY people on impacted activities.
+It is important that we are aware of the everchanging situation with respect to international economic and trade sanctions.
+EY monitors sanctions issued in multiple geographies both at the point when business relationships are accepted and as they continue.
+Guidance is provided to EY people on impacted relationships and activities.